-In commercial leases rent usually has a fixed amount.
-Regarding contracts for use of shops, generally there is a fixed amount and a variable amount which is related with a tenant's revenue.
+In commercial leases, rent usually has a fixed amount.
+Regarding contracts for use of shops, generally there is a fixed amount and a variable amount that is related to a tenant's revenue.

 6.4 Typical Terms of a Lease